vsbabu/cronicle/README.md

 ## Usage

-* Add a cron job using the UI
+* Add a cron job using the UI.
+UI is a quick hack SPA :)
 * Note  the guid of the job
 * Change your cron job to run inside `cronicle-client-wrapper.sh`.
 See that script for usage.
   * This means, if your crons are in another machine, you need to copy over the wrapper script there and ensure that machine can do http connections to where this is running.
 * If you want, you can enable event processing by setting your handler in `application.properties`.
-  * Sample is given in `sample-event-handler.sh`
+  * Sample is given in `sample-event-handler.sh`.
+Bbe careful to make that program non-blocking.
+For example, if you are sending a mail there, you should handle exiting quickly if email server is taking lot of time.

 ## Todo